AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
 >Organization can be changed after the ticket is submitted.
-Follow these steps to change the organization.
+Follow these steps to change the organization:
 >
 >1.
 Go to the right column of the ticket.
 >1.
 Locate the dropdown for available organizations.